publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.20.6] - 2019-05-16 =
+* Fix fatal error on Edit Notification Workflow screen
+* Fix JS error in wp-admin (blocking other plugin JS) for sites running on localhost and Windows servers

 = [1.20.5] - 2019-05-15 =
 * Fix blacklisting taxonomies causing WSOD in some envs containing a lot of Terms